robotology-legacy/wysiwyd/main/src/modules/samRelated/SAM/README.md

 6. Finally, modify `default.ini` in **samSupervisor** context to point to your `<FolderName>` and comment out models within `sensory_level_conf.ini` also found in the **samSupervisor** context which you do not require to run automatically when launching samSupervisor

+7. `default.ini` has 3 options.
+persisitence: which defines if windows opened should remain open or close auomatically upo termination.
+Set to true this is useful to debug training or interaction algorithms.
+windowed:     which defines if training and interaction functions should spawn a window or not
+verbose:      defines the level of verbosity of samSupervisor

-7. `sensory_level_conf.ini` specifies which models should be loaded as sections, the names of their respective input/output ports as well as the callsigns which will trigger recall or recognition of that particular model
+8. `sensory_level_conf.ini` specifies which models should be loaded as sections, the names of their respective input/output ports as well as the callsigns which will trigger recall or recognition of that particular model

-8. All **PORTS**, **RPCBASES**, and **CALLSIGNS** must be unique
+9. All **PORTS**, **RPCBASES**, and **CALLSIGNS** must be unique

 ##Breakdown of contents in SAM folder: